What is Shadow Work?

 The above list is just a glimpse at what shadow work can do.
 The list is not exhaustive.

-As you integrate your shadow side and come to terms with your darker half, you see yourself more clearly.
+You see yourself more clearly as you integrate your shadow side and come to terms with your darker half.
 You become more grounded, human, and whole.
-When you can accept your own darker parts, it is easier to accept the shadow in others.
-As a result, other people’s behaviour won’t trigger you as easily.
+Accepting the shadow in others is easier when you can accept your own darker parts.
+As a result, other people’s behavior won’t trigger you as easily.
 You’ll also have an easier time communicating with others.
 You may notice an improvement in your relationships with your spouse, family members, friends, and business associates.

 Learning to accept the fullness of who you are is the first and final step of self-love.
-Shadow work is not only the foundation but also one of the most powerful steps you can take towards true peace and aliveness.
+Shadow work is the foundation and one of the most powerful steps toward true peace and aliveness.

 Is Shadow Work Dangerous?

 Is shadow work dangerous?
-The short answer is, mostly no, but it depends.
-The long answer is: It is still a worthwhile endeavour, but if you have unprocessed trauma, it is best to take things slow and do it under the guidance of a therapist or expert.
+The short answer is mostly no, but it depends.
+The long answer is that it is still a worthwhile endeavor, but if you have unprocessed trauma, it is best to take things slow and do it under the guidance of a therapist or expert.

-In the process of facing our inner demons and recognising what we have previously denied, uncomfortable feelings and sensations may emerge, and this is completely normal.
+In the process of facing our inner demons and recognizing what we have previously denied, uncomfortable feelings and sensations may emerge, and this is entirely normal.

 However, it can be argued that when someone is not ready to face the dark side of their soul, they could be plunged too quickly into self-hate, identity confusion and existential depression.